KCErb/fruit-robot/tutorials/android/toolbox/android-studio.md

 permalink: /android/toolbox/android-studio/
 ---

 The next tool I'm going to introduce you to is Android Studio.
-To be honest, I'm not sure how much I'll be using Android Studio when it comes to actual app development!
-I've decided to include it because I hear it referenced often on StackOverflow and I've heard that we can use it to build those layout XMLs instead of typing everything by hand.
+To be honest, I'm not sure how much I'll be using Android Studio in the coming tutorials!
+I've decided to include it because we can use it to build those layout XMLs instead of typing everything by hand.
 So let's explore around a little.

 ### Rename